Leah has been short-listed and placed in various competitions and prizes for her poetry, flash fiction and short stories.

 Leah has also had work published by Ink, Sweat & Tears and in the Aldeburgh Poetry Festival Herrings Anthology.

-Most recently, she was long-listed for the Queen Mary Wasafiri New Writing Prize 2019, The Emma Press Poetry Pamphlet Competition 2020, short-listed for Norwich Theatre's 'Ghost Light' Competition 2020, and long-listed for Mslexia's Women's Poetry Competition 2021.
+She was long-listed for the Queen Mary Wasafiri New Writing Prize 2019, The Emma Press Poetry Pamphlet Competition 2020, short-listed for Norwich Theatre's 'Ghost Light' Competition 2020, and long-listed for Mslexia's Women's Poetry Competition 2021.